SevimBusraGul78/SevimBusraGul78/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Kotlin
+- 🔭 I’m currently working on everything
 - 🌱 I’m currently learning Kotlin
 - 🤔 I’m looking for help with Mobide Developur
 - 💬 Ask me about Kotlin